Refunds and changing your train ticket

 If you already have your tickets but change your plans for any reason, you can still ask for a refund: you may have to pay a £10 admin fee.

-- If you bought a ticket online and have your ticket with you, simply apply for a refund at one of our ticket offices
+- If you bought a ticket online and have your ticket with you, simply apply for a refund at one of our ticket offices, or use our online refund form.

 - If you bought your ticket online but have never collected it you can apply for a money back guarantee refund

 - For Smart tickets please use the online Key Smartcard refund form

 Make sure you do this within 28 days of the date on your ticket.